-Horse riding can be great fun but if the horse you’re riding isn’t right for your height and/or your weight then its not going to much for the horse at all.
+Horse riding can be great fun but if the horse you’re riding isn’t right for your height and/or your weight then it’s not going to be much for the horse at all.
 Not only that but it could also cause the horse a lot of damage.
-And likewise if you ride a horse that is way too big for you then may find that they’re much stronger than you and therefore aren’t in full control.
+And likewise, if you ride a horse that is way too big for you then you may find that they’re much stronger than you and therefore aren’t in full control.

 Am I too heavy to ride a horse?

-If you take my rule that a rider shouldn’t weigh more than of 15% of horse’s ideal weight, then unless you were to weigh in excess of 150Kg (330lbs/23st) you would still be able to ride, albeit a strong sturdy breed such as a Shire.
+If you take my rule that a rider shouldn’t weigh more than 15% of a horse’s ideal weight, then unless you were to weigh in excess of 150Kg (330lbs/23st) you would still be able to ride, albeit a strong sturdy breed such as the Shire.

 Am I too tall to ride a horse?